sez11a/liferay-docs/develop/tutorials/articles/130-web-services/05-service-access-policies.markdown

 Service Access Policies are an additional layer of web service security, defining services or service methods that can be invoked remotely.
-For more detail, and information on managing Service Access Policies, see [the user guide article on Service Access Policies](/discover/deployment/-/knowledge_base/7-0/service-access-policies).
+For more detail and information on managing Service Access Policies, see [the user guide article on Service Access Policies](/discover/deployment/-/knowledge_base/7-0/service-access-policies).

-There may be cases, however, where your app needs to integrate with a Liferay instance's Service Access Policies.
-For example, you may have an app that:
+There may be cases, however, when your application needs to integrate with a Liferay instance's Service Access Policies.
+For example, you may have an app that

-- uses custom remote API authentication (tokens), and requires certain Liferay services to be available for clients using the tokens.
+- uses custom remote API authentication (tokens) and requires certain Liferay services to be available for clients using the tokens.

 - requires its services be made available to guest users, with no authentication